We regulate the air, water, and hazardous waste activities at the WestRock pulp and paper mill in Tacoma.

 The pollutant increases will not exceed air quality standards.

-Because this equipment releases air pollution, the Washington Department of Ecology must issue a Notice of Construction (NOC) Order before construction can take place.
+Because this equipment releases air pollution, we must issue a Notice of Construction (NOC) Order before construction can take place.
 The order puts limits on the amount of air pollution the wood chip conveyor system can release.

 Read the comment period notice for more information on how to comment and when a public event will take place.